yahiakala/routing/docs/caching/index.md

 If you are using the `STALE_WHILE_REVALIDATE` mode, then you can customize the caching behavior by setting the `Route.stale_time` attribute.
 By default this is `0` seconds. i.e. the data is always considered stale when navigating to the route.

 When the data is stale, the form will be instantiated with the stale data.
-The route's `loader` method will be called in the background, and when the `loader` method returns a value, the `routing_context` will be updated with the new data and raise the `"data_loaded"` event.
+The route's `load_data` method will be called in the background, and when the `load_data` method returns a value, the `routing_context` will be updated with the new data and raise the `"data_loaded"` event.

 ```python
 from routing import router